TheFikusF/go-status-bar/README.md

 - It spawns a separate window for each detected monitor connector.
 - Weather data comes from Open-Meteo.
 - The battery widget falls back to AC-style behavior on systems without a battery.

-## Hyprland-specific behavior

-The focused-app module can temporarily show workspace information while the Super key is held, and several left-side modules depend on `hyprctl` data being available.